zkkv/Talio/docs/backlog.md

 * __(Board) Key__ - a unique identifier which allows users to join boards

 ## Epics Description
-* __Minimal app__ - minimal requirements such as having a board with lists and cards and being able to edit them
+* __Minimal app__ - essential requirements encompassing only the very basic functionality, i.e. having editable lists and cards that are synchronized
-* __Flexibility__ - being able to drag and drop and reorder cards
+* __Drag and drop__ - drag and drop cards from one list to another and reorder cards within one list
-* __Multi-Board__ - being able to create multiple private/shared boards
+* __Multi-Board__ - allow a user to manage multiple projects at the same time
-* __Card details__ - being able to add tags, card description and subtasks
+* __Card details__ - allow a user to add more information to a card so it is more descriptive
-* __Customization__ - being able to customize the boards, cards and lists with different colors
+* __Customization__ - allow users to customize the app to fit their preferences
-* __Key mapping__ - the possibility of using keyboard shortcuts for certain tasks
+* __Key mapping__- having keyboard shortcuts for most common actions
-* __Security features__ - allowing the user to create passwords for security and configuring them
+* __Password protection__ - allow users to create and change board passwords for improved security
-* __Convenience__ 👌😁😎 - small refinements to make the users and admin have the best  experience ever
+* __Visual Feedback__ - show users how close they are to completing a task
+* __List Reordering__ - reorder lists within a board
+* __Board Names__ - give each board a name so that it is immediately clear which project it belongs to
+* __Search by Tag__ - filter out the cards based on the tag they have
+* __Restricting Users__ - reduce the load on the server by having an upper bound for the number of objects a user can create

 ## Minimal app
 ### As a user I want: